-c) Areas identified through natural areas inventories, EIS's or similar as Ecological Land Classification MAM, MAS, MAX, SWD, SWT, SWX, SAS, SAF, OAO, OAW, or other potential wetland indicator classifications shall identify the area as a potential unevaluated wetland subject to these policies.
+c) Areas identified through natural areas inventories, EIS's or other appropriate identification methodology (e.g., Ecological Land Classification) shall identify the area as a potential unevaluated wetland subject to these policies.

 Unevaluated wetlands are those that have not been evaluated using evaluation procedures established in the OWES.
 These wetlands could be mapped or unmapped and will be subject to NPCA Policies and this procedure.
 Please note that while not all wetlands within the NPCA's jurisdiction have been evaluated, all wetlands which meet the definition of a wetland under the Conservation Authorities Act are considered regulated features by the NPCA, until such time they have been evaluated, using evaluation procedures established by the MNDMNRF, at which time they will be managed in accordance with the policies and requirements relevant to their designated classification if applicable.